Choosing a Bathroom Remodeling Contractor

 Look At Credentials

-Once you have a list of recommendations, you can begin to do some preliminary research.
+Once you have a list of recommendations, you can begin preliminary research.
 This could include contacting the business by phone or visiting their website.
 A website can tell you a lot about the contractor in question.
 Some are into general contracting rather than specializing in bathroom remodeling projects.
 While not a bad thing, a general contractor may not always include design services, which puts you in charge of hiring a designer and managing communication between the two professionals.
 You also are in charge of delivering the design plan for your bathroom remodel.

 General contractors may also lack the in-depth knowledge of how to do a bathroom remodel efficiently and may not be able to do it as well as a specialized company.
 Therefore, evaluating potential companies should involve some consideration of their specialties.

 During this step of the process, you should also check that they hold all the required licenses from state and local municipalities, as well as any designations from professional associations such as the NKBA and NARI.
-You should also check that they have the correct insurance coverage, should anything go wrong.
+You should also check that they have the correct insurance coverage should anything go wrong.

 Interview Candidates